sjijon/estimate-emergence-from-data/README.md

 # Estimate emergence from data
 Code for reproducing the results from the preprint:

-<strong>Estimating the date of emergence of an epidemic outbreak from detection data: Applications to COVID-19</strong>
+<strong>Using early detection data to estimate the date of emergence of an epidemic outbreak</strong>

 Sofía Jijón<sup>1</sup>, Peter Czuppon<sup>2</sup>, François Blanquart<sup>3</sup> and Florence Débarre<sup>4</sup>